web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 ## **Traction**
 - Amount of transactions (Dune, DeFi Lama, block explorer etc)
-- number of people using it
+- Number of people using it

 ## **Governance**
 - DAO structure (if applied)